 This article — and others in the series too — guide you through the ins-and-outs of email design and help you understand the limitations of HTML email.

-Let's start with a short, to the point lesson about email history, then dive into various email width and size limitations all backed with tests and actionable advice.
+Let's start with a short, to the point lesson about email history, then dive into various email width and size limitations, all backed up by tests and actionable advice.

 Email is roughly as old as the Internet itself.
-Both started their roots in the 1960's and it took them quite a while to reach regular people.
-They spread hand-in-hand to simple households in the 1990's.
+Both started their roots in the 1960's, and it took them quite a while to reach regular people.
+They spread hand-in-hand to households in the 1990's.

-IRC, some websites and email.
-That was Internet for all of us back then.
+IRC, a few websites, and email.
+That was the Internet for all of us back then.

-There were a couple of companies fighting for early email and internet users, and they all started to develop their own email clients and began rendering engines separately.
+There were a couple of companies fighting for the early email and internet users, and they all started to develop their own email clients and rendering engines separately.